Heading to Italy for a week and planning to spend some time in the three major cities of Venice, Florence, and Rome?

 Day 3 & 4 – Travel & Explore Florence

-After two days of exploring Venice and its surroundings it is time to make your way to the Venice train station where you will begin your journey to your next destination of Florence – a city filled with incredible museums, art galleries, viewpoints and gardens.
+After two days of exploring Venice and the surrounding islands, it is time to make your way to the Venice train station where you will begin your journey to your next destination of Florence – a city filled with incredible museums, art galleries, viewpoints and gardens.

-To get the most out of Florence go ahead and take a look at our Two Days in Florence Travel Guide that can help plan your couple days in the city
+» To get the most out of Florence go ahead and take a look at the Two Days in Florence Travel Guide that can help plan your couple days in the city.

-Here is a breakout of all the different sites the guide goes over:
+Here is a breakout of all the different sites the guide goes over for the two days you would have in Florence:

 (1) Accademia Gallery (The David)